AsnelChristian/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure/README.md

 ## Pipeline comparison
 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?**
-The hyperparemeter tuning fails to run for some reason.
+The hyperparemeter tuning and automl are quite different.

+AutoML is much more powerful because it runs a great variety of models and picks the best performing one (in only one pipeline run), whereas hyperparemeter tries to squeeze out only a single model to get the best possible run for it given some metrics, basically you would have to run hyperparemeter tuning for all the models ran by automl one after the other and then compare their results to achieve what autoML does with hyperparemeter tuning.

+In conclusion hyperparemeter tuning can be the way to go when you are sure that the model you are picking is the best option, otherwise autoMl proves to be a good approach.

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**
 To improve on the model some more data cleaning could be done.
 Based on the importance of each column in the decision making of the best performing model, we could remove those that do not really affect it.

 ## Proof of cluster clean up
 **If you did not delete your compute cluster in the code, please complete this section.
 Otherwise, delete this section.**
 **Image of cluster marked for deletion**
+The compute cluster was deleted in the code: ```compute_cluster.delete() ```